 Then there are the two or more credit cards which have been carrying balances for several months now.
 Paying the minimum monthly payments leave you with very little cash.

 The high-interest rates make it nearly impossible to even make a dent in paying down your balances.
 It’s hard not to feel as though you’re in a rut.

 But there is a solution.
 You can get a debt consolidation loan.
 This means you take out one single loan.
-You then use that loan to pay off the rest of your debts.
+You then use that personal loan no credit check to pay off the rest of your debts.

 That leaves you with only one loan payment each month.

 The Benefits of a Debt Consolidation Loan